mbraga24/html-css/README.md

 # Practice-HTML-CSS

+#### In this repository you will find practice exercise and projects from tutorials/courses I like to follow from the web
+#### For personal projects, please check the My-HTML/CSS-Wonderland repository.

-#### _All the the information below, as well as some practice exercise and projects (code) shared in this repository were extracted from_ [Code Academy](https://www.codecademy.com/)
+#### _All the the information below, as well as some practice exercise and projects shared in this repository were extracted from_ [Code Academy](https://www.codecademy.com/)
-#### There are also other practice exercise from random tutorials I like to follow from the web

 ## The Box Model